bourdin07/test_code_WHG/README.md

 - `docker-compose run --rm --entrypoint=npm frontend ci`
 - `docker-compose run --rm backend bash` then inside the container :
     - `composer install`
+    - `./reset_db.sh` execute the bash file to reinitiliaze the database with the dataset
     - `Ctrl+D` to exit the container

 2/ Run containers